ietzel/RoR-stack_sci-fi-RPG/README.md

 A combat & exploration experience.

-Run on Ubuntu & latest version Apache.
+Run on Ubuntu & latest Apache.